June 6th, 2015 | Last updated: June 9th, 2015

 The so-called ‘Smart tossing’ took place mainly during the weekend, when many youths are out for a night on the town.

 According to local newspaper De Telegraaf police has not wanted to publicize this form of vandalism for fear of copy-cat incidents.
 However, police officers were said to be paying extra attention to Amsterdam’s canals, especially during the weekends.

 The Smart cars are small enough to be parked with head or tail pointing to the water.

 One man who parked his car that way said police woke him up with the message that his car had been pushed into the canal.

 “Several weeks ago the same thing happened to my companion’s Smart,” Casper de Jong said.
 “In both cases the Smart was declared a total-loss.”

+Not all these vehicles end up in a canal.
 In an urban version of cow tipping, yobs apparently derive fun from tipping over these types of vehicles.